LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 Questions
 =========

-If you have questions after reading the information below, contact the Graduate Program Director at gpd@cs.luc.edu.
+If you have questions after reading the information below, contact the |gpd|.

 You are encouraged to :ref:`visit`.